ABOUT THE OFIS MENTORSHIP PROGRAM

 Identify societal implications in STEM research.

-Boost CVs with mentoring, curriculum design, and inclusive teaching experiences.
+Boost CVs with mentoring, curriculum design, and teaching experiences.

 Expand professional connections and engage with renowned scientists and organizations in curated Community Talks.